This project supported by:

 Their future is in your hands

 Leatherback sea turtles (Dermochelys coriacea) are an endangered species.
 They are the largest species of sea turtle, often reaching over 1,000 pounds.
 They are very vulnerable to fisheries bycatch, marine pollution and coastal development.
 Here in Florida, their nest counts and the number of individual nesting turtles are increasing.
-This study was designed to understand why this is occurring, and how to better protect these amazing animals.

 This project is conducted by staff and volunteers of Project Leatherback Inc. PLI is a Florida based not for profit corporation that provides common sense and professional research, environmental consulting, and data management services to clients in nonprofit, government, and private industries.

 Project Leatherback Inc.